clojurebridge-minneapolis/installfest/docs/koans.md

 ```

 Save the file, we should now see the koan runner move on to the next problem.
-Before tomorrow try to get through this set of koans:
+Before tomorrow try to get through this list of koans:

 ```
 01_equalities.clj